TheCuteOwl/Dualhooker/README.md

-If you have any ideas of what to improve open an issues
+If you have any ideas of what to improve open an issues, please

 ## 🌐 〢 Content